ShwetaUmbrajkar/Sampattiseva/README.md

 Solution

 ScrapConnect provides:
 A user dashboard to log in, list scrap items, and view estimated prices.
 A planned raddi wala dashboard to view and accept nearby scrap jobs.
 Future AI integration to match users with collectors based on location and scrap type.

 Features (Current Demo)

-Login Page: Users can log in with any username (mock authentication).
+Login Page: Users can log in.
 User Dashboard: Displays listed scrap items (e.g., newspaper, plastic) with weights and estimated prices.
 List Item: Users can add new scrap items, which appear instantly on the dashboard.
 Built with HTML, CSS (Bootstrap), and JavaScript for a front-end-only demo.

 Tech Stack